 The Centers for Medicare & Medicaid Services (CMS) recognizes that the design and operational features of a waiver program will vary depending on the specific needs of the target population, the resources available to the state, service delivery system structure, state goals and objectives, and other factors.
 A State has the latitude to design a waiver program that is cost-effective and employs a variety of service delivery approaches, including participant direction of services.

-Application for a §1915(c) Home and Community-Based Services Waiver
+Request for an Amendment to a §1915(c) Home and Community-Based Services Waiver